Wilfred/ez-query-replace/README.md

 ## Changelog

+### v0.4

+ez-query-replace is now smarter about setting the initial value of point when you are replacing the value at point.

 ### v0.3

-If the region is active when ez-query-replace is called, we deactivate it after readings its contents.
+If the region is active when ez-query-replace is called, we deactivate it after reading its contents.
 The active region just gets in the way when you're replacing values.

 ### v0.2